lssfau/ExaStencils/Documentation/ExaSlang4.md

 </pre>

 #### Details
-*colors* must be a comma-separated list of arbitrary expressions, each evaluating to Boolean.
+*colors* must be a comma-separated list of modulo expressions whose divisors are natural numbers.
+Each expression specifies how one element of the color vector is computed.

 *body* must be a list of suitable [statements](#inner-statements).
 May be empty.
 Currently only [field loops](#field-loop) are colored.
 Other statements remain untouched.
 In future versions, [apply bc](#apply-bc) and [communicate](#communicate) will be handled as well.